 How soon can I have sex after my vasectomy?

-Usually, you can start having sex again about a few days to a week after your vasectomy.
+You can have sex a week after your vasectomy.
 Some people wait longer.
-If having sex is uncomfortable, wait a few more days.
-Just remember that the vasectomy WON’T prevent pregnancy right away.
+If having sex hurts or feels uncomfortable, stop and wait a few more days.
+Just remember that the vasectomy WON’T prevent pregnancy right away, so make sure to use another method of birth control.

-It takes about 3 months after your vasectomy for your semen to be sperm-free.
-Your doctor will test your semen and tell you when the sperm are gone and the vasectomy is working as birth control.
+It takes at least 2 months after your vasectomy for your semen to be sperm-free.
+Your doctor will test your semen 8-16 weeks after your vasectomy, and tell you when the sperm are gone and the vasectomy is working as birth control.
+Make sure to ejaculate (cum) at least 20 times before you have your semen tested.